Daemonite/vagrant-docker/README.md

 If a newer version of Docker Compose is released, you will need to update the `DOCKER_COMPOSE_VERSION` variable in the `Vagrantfile` and then create the VM with `vagrant destroy` and `vagrant up`.
+Alternately, you can upgrade by following the [Compose install instructions](https://docs.docker.com/compose/install/#install-compose).

 ## Possible future enhancements